 I have done more selling on Fiverr than buying.
 The few things I have purchased, I have been greatly pleased with.
 The people I have dealt with have been wonderfully talented.
 From the lady who provided me with a hand drawn portrait of my mother, to the guy who created some custom sports mascots for me, I have been wowed.
 The number of quality services on Fiverr are truly amazing.
 The people I have encountered so far are extremely talented and I am fortunate to have been able to connect with them.

-My selling on Fiverr has been quite an experience, mostly good.
+Personally, selling on Fiverr has been quite an experience, mostly good.
 I have had maybe two buyers who were unhappy or hard to deal with.
-I always offer money back guarantees so orders can be canceled and both parties made whole.
+I always offer money-back guarantees so orders can be canceled and both parties made whole.
 I have learned over the years in business that it is better to lose a small amount of money in order to maintain a pristine reputation.
 Fiverr has a feedback system that is vital to maintain as close to 100 percent positive as possible.
+But if you think this system won’t work for you there are other alternatives.

 I have had the pleasure to work for over an estimated 50 different buyers on Fiverr and of those buyers, I have served over 17 percent of the countries on the planet.
 That is a Fiverr stat that tracks “world domination.”
 I have had many one time buyers and ended up with a few regular clients that liked my work enough to buy over and over.
 That is the key to Fiverr.
 The $5 is just an opportunity.
 It is a chance to connect with another individual who needs your talent.
 Whether that means drawing, writing, or SEO work, there is a market for what you have to offer.